Kurento/kurento/source/user/troubleshooting.rst

   Then, see if you can find the stack trace that matches with the time when the crash occurred.
 Attach that stack trace to your bug report.

-* If you installed Kurento with ``apt-get install`` *and* `Apport <https://wiki.ubuntu.com/Apport>`__ is installed, then Ubuntu generates a **crash report** that you will find in ``/var/crash/_usr_bin_kurento-media-server.<PID>.crash``.
-This contains information that can be used to inspect KMS with a debugger, so it can be very useful.
-Upload it somewhere or attach it to your bug report.
+* If you installed Kurento with :ref:`apt-get install <installation-local>`, *and* `Apport <https://wiki.ubuntu.com/Apport>`__ is installed, then Ubuntu generates a **crash report** that you will find in ``/var/crash/_usr_bin_kurento-media-server.<PID>.crash``.
+This contains information that can be used to inspect KMS with a debugger, so it can be very useful to find the cause of the crash.
+Upload it somewhere, or attach it to your bug report.

   .. note::

-     The ``.crash`` report file **must be deleted** afterwards. *If an old crash report exists, new ones will not be generated*.
+     The *.crash* report file **must be deleted** afterwards. *If an old crash report exists, new ones will not be generated*.
 So if you are experiencing crashes, make sure that the crash report file is always deleted after having shared it with us, so future crashes will also generate new report files.

 * We might ask you to run with a special build of Kurento that comes with support for `AddressSanitizer <https://github.com/google/sanitizers/wiki/AddressSanitizer>`__, a memory access error detector.

   To do this, you'll need to run a `Kurento Docker image with AddressSanitizer <https://hub.docker.com/r/kurento/kurento-media-server-dev/tags?name=asan>`__.
 If we ask for it, you would have to provide the `Docker logs <https://docs.docker.com/engine/reference/commandline/logs/>`__ from running this image.

-  For this reason (and also for better test repeatability), it's a very good idea that you have your services thought out in a way that it's possible to **run Kurento Media Server from Docker**, at any time, regardless of what is your normal / usual method of deploying Kurento.
+  For this reason (and also for better test repeatability), it's a very good idea that you have your services planned in a way that it's possible to **run Kurento Media Server from Docker**, at any time, regardless of what is your normal / usual method of deploying Kurento.